-“My Military Disability” – All the tools you need to take control of your Military Disability!
+“My Military Disability” – Here at Military Disability Made Easy, we have all the tools you need to maximize your Military Disability!

-Next, Find Your Conditions on this site to see how your conditions are rated by the rules of the VASRD.
-We have tried to provide simple, straightforward explanations of how the VASRD rates each condition.
-Remember to read up on the VASRD Principles and the Musculoskeletal Principles to understand how to apply these rules.
+Next, Find Your Conditions on this site to see how your conditions are rated using the rules of the VASRD.
+We provide simple, straightforward explanations of how the VASRD rates each condition.
+Remember to check out the VASRD Principles and the Musculoskeletal Principles to make sure the ratings are applied correctly in your case.

 Note: We cannot guarantee that the rating you may think your condition deserves based on the information on this site will be the ratings you actually receive.

 However, you can greatly improve your likelihood of success by carefully following the advice found on this site and preparing your claim thoroughly.
-Once you understand the process and how your conditions should be rated, then you should have all the tools you need to maximize your Military Disability Benefits.
+Once you understand the process and how your conditions are rated, then you should have all the tools you need to maximize your Military Disability Benefits.

 FAQs – My Military Disability